trbabb/geomc/doc/style_guide.md

     if (test > 0) do_code(x);

-If there is a long block of assignments, line up the equal signs to make it lookl ke a more readable table:
+If there is a long block of assignments, line up the equal signs to make it look like a more readable table:

     int      my_var = 1;
     int    some_var = 2;